top of page

 36 Treatments

-A typical treatment course consists of 5 treatments per week over a 6 week period with 6 taper
+A typical treatment course consists of 5 treatments per week over a 7 week period.

 After Treatment